Azure-Samples/communication-services-authentication-hero-csharp/docs/deployment-guides/deploy-locally.md

    > Note: You can also run the selected project using the Visual Studio.

 3. We have two ways of testing the backend service
-   - Using a manually generated token and calling the server directly
+   - Calling the server directly with an Azure Active Directory Access Token
    - Using a sample client

    Please see the two options in detail here.
 [Test deployed service](../test-tools/test-backend-service.md).